ashleychea/ashleychea/README.md

 # Who's Ashley and What's She Creating? 👩🏿‍💻

-Hey y'all 👋🏿, I just wanted to start off by saying THANK YOU for coming along this journey with me as I document my journey to become an AI Security Engineer with a focus in Identity and Access Management (IAM) intergration; coming from a Software Engineering background & currently working in Data Privacy.
+Hey y'all 👋🏿, I just wanted to start off by saying THANK YOU for coming along this journey with me as I document my journey to become an GRC Architect with a focus in Artificial Intelligence intergration.
 If I didn't mention before, my name is Ashley (Ash) and I am from the "oh so sweet and peachy" state of Georgia 🍑 by way of Accra, Ghana 🇬🇭.
-I hold a Bachelor of Science degree in Computer Science and Master of Science in Cybersecurity & I share an undeniable passion for Cybersecurity, AI/ML, Cloud, IAM and Education.
+I hold a Bachelor of Science degree in Computer Science and Master of Science in Cybersecurity & I share an undeniable passion for Cybersecurity, AI/ML, and Education.

-I will be using this platform to show case projects I am currently building and/or contributing to in various languages (Python mostly; with occasionaly contributions from Java & SQL), case studies I have spent time reviewing/analyzing for data purposes, and anything else I feel will better showcase who I am and what I represent.
+I will be using this platform to show case projects I am currently building and/or contributing to in various languages, case studies I have spent time reviewing/analyzing for data purposes, and anything else I feel will better showcase who I am and what I represent.
 Welcome again and I hope you all enjoy this journey alongside me.

 ***Things I'm currently learning***:
 - Spanish & Twi (to become a fluent speaker, reader & writer)